CompuTec/computec-docs/docs/wms/administrator-guide/computec-wms-android-version.md

 # CompuTec WMS Android version

-Here, you can find a manual for installing and configuring the Android version of CompuTec WMS.
+The CompuTec WMS Android version is a robust solution designed to enhance warehouse operations through seamless integration with Android devices.
+This guide provides step-by-step instructions for installing, configuring, and utilizing the Android client to streamline warehouse management processes.
+Whether you're a first-time user or upgrading to the latest version, this manual ensures a smooth setup and operational experience.

 ---

 ## Requirements

+To run CompuTec WMS on Android, ensure the following prerequisites are met:

-- A device with the Android system, minimally supported version: Android 6 (API 23).
+- **Android Device Compatibility** - Requires Android 6 (API 23) or higher.
-- The device has access to the network, in which a CompuTec WMS Server is installed.
-To check the connection between the device and the server, open any browser on the device and enter the following address:

-    `http://[server address]:31002/api/Test/Get`

-    Instead of this element: [server address], enter a proper CompuTec WMS Server address.
+- Network Access: The device must connect to the network hosting the CompuTec WMS Server.
+Test connectivity by entering `http://[server address]:31002/api/Test/Get` in a browser and verifying the response.
+Replace [server address] with the actual address of the CompuTec WMS Server.

     ![Check](./media/check-server-connection.webp)

-   In the image above, you can see an appropriate response.
-If you receive any other response, please contact your network administrator to request adjustments to the server settings, network settings, or firewall settings to ensure proper access.
+The image above shows the expected response.
+If you encounter a different response, consult your network administrator to adjust server settings, network configurations, or firewall rules to enable proper access.

-- the devices must have enabled an option to install .APK files from external sources.
-This setting is usually available as a single setting in the security settings or as permission to install applications from external sources for a specific application, e.g., file managers or a browser.
+- **App Installation Permissions**: Enable the installation of APK files from external sources in the device’s security settings.
+This option is typically found as a single setting in the security settings or as a permission to allow specific applications, such as file managers or browsers, to install applications from external sources.

     An example permission setting: